2103 Patent Examination Process [R-10.2019]

 The scope of a limitation that invokes 35 U.S.C.
 112(f) is defined as the corresponding structure or material set forth by the inventor in the written description and equivalents thereof that perform the claimed function.
 See MPEP § 2181 through MPEP § 2186.
 See MPEP § 2173 et seq. for a discussion of a variety of issues pertaining to the 35 U.S.C.
 112(b) requirement that the claims particularly point out and distinctly claim the invention.

 B. Determine Whether the Claimed Invention Complies with 35 U.S.C.
 112(a) or 35 U.S.C.
 112, First Paragraph Requirements

 35 U.S.C.
 112(a) contains three separate and distinct requirements:

 - (C) best mode.

 For the written description requirement, an applicant’s specification must reasonably convey to those skilled in the art that the applicant was in possession of the claimed invention as of the date of invention.
-See MPEP § 2163 for further guidance with respect to the evaluation of a patent application for compliance with the written description requirement.2.
-Enabling Disclosure
+See MPEP § 2163 for further guidance with respect to the evaluation of a patent application for compliance with the written description requirement.

 An applicant’s specification must enable a person skilled in the art to make and use the claimed invention without undue experimentation.
-The fact that experimentation is complex, however, will not make it undue if a person of skill in the art typically engages in such complex experimentation.
+The fact that experimentation is complex, however, will not make it undue if a person of skill in the art routinely engages in such experimentation.